 Continuing to stretch properly and regularly will help to keep your lower leg healthy.
 If the lower leg muscles are particularly tight then a plantar fasciitis night splint is a particularly effective way of stretching the muscles.

 7. Get a regular sports massage

-A deep tissue sports massage can help to keep the lower leg muscles supple and in good condition.
-Massage reduces any tight knots or lumps in the muscle and aids circulation of blood through the tissues.
+A deep-tissue sports massage can help to keep the lower leg muscles supple and in good condition.
+Massage reduces any tight knots or lumps in the muscle and aids the circulation of blood through the tissues.
 It opens microcirculation and softens scar tissue.

 8. Don’t ignore pain!